All about court orders

 Here are a few things that might happen before a judge makes a final order.
 All of these are aimed to help you resolve as much of your case as possible without a formal court hearing:

-- A meeting with a child support officer: The court might send you to see a child support officer (or you can choose to see one yourself) to help you figure out how much child support should be paid in your case.
+- Meet with a child support officer: The court might send you to see a child support officer (or you can choose to see one yourself) to help you figure out how much child support should be paid in your case.

 - A Parenting After Separation course: In most Provincial Court locations, you'll be required to attend a Parenting After Separation course.
 This is a three-hour workshop to help parents deal with separation and any conflict that may result, and ensure that they consider their children's best interests when making decisions.
 The course is available online, and the manual for this workshop (also available online) is available in English, French, Chinese, and Punjabi.
 Even if you don't have to go (for example, if your case is in Supreme Court), consider attending the course anyway.